aaronrcox/ARCGL/README.md

 A Simple 2D C++ OpenGL Framework. <br>
 The Overall structure and usage is inspired by C#'s XNA framework.

-This project is fairly old now, initially created in 2012
+This project is fairly old and very primitive. initially created in 2012

 You can see a collection of demos and tests here:<br>
 http://aaronrcox.github.io/ARCGL